US Supreme Court upheld ban on assault weapons in New York and Connecticut

 Фото: Depositphotos

-The US Supreme Court upheld a ban on certain types of assault semi-automatic weapons in force in two states - Connecticut and New York, which was introduced after school students death in Newtown in 2012 year.
+The US Supreme Court upheld the ban on certain types of semi-automatic assault weapons in force in two states - Connecticut and New York, which were introduced after school students death in Newtown in 2012 year.

 Advocates of free circulation of arms tried to challenge the ban in court, but the Supreme Court on Monday refused to consider the claims they filed.